fernando-romulo-silva/ant-common-tasks/README.md

 # About

-This a useful collection of the tools commands lines wrapped in ant tasks.
+This a useful collection of ant tasks, that executes advanced tools command lines, like Maven, Gradle, etc.

 # Technologies